Arijit-Char/JobGenie/README.md

 - MongoDB
 - Gemini AI API

-## Declaration of Previous Work
-This project is a continuation of the previous version available at (https://github.com/Arijit-Char/JobGenie).
-For this hackathon period, the resume analysis section has been implemented as per the job description and user's resume, including the backend.

 **Please Note:** This project is not 100% complete due to time constraints, but it provides a solid foundation for further development and enhancement.